Contact our corporate or local offices directly.

 ► See Concord Pro Managed Projects for information about working with projects hosted in a self-managed Altium Concord Pro Server

-To add an existing design project to an Altium server (and its VCS repository) that you have signed in to from Altium Designer, right click on the project's name in the Projects panel and choose Make Project Available Online (when connected to an Altium Workspace) or Make Project Available on Server (when connected to a self-managed Concord Pro server).
+To add an existing design project to an Altium server (and its VCS repository) that you have signed in to from Altium Designer, right-click on the project's name in the Projects panel and choose Make Project Available Online (when connected to an Altium 365 Workspace) or Make Project Available on Server (when connected to a self-managed Concord Pro server).

-In a similar way, the process of updating design document changes to Version Control is handled by a conventional project save command – Save To Server – which will save edited documents to the local repository and then offer to Commit/Push the update to the host Workspace or on-site server.
-Right click on the project name to access this command, or the full range of available VCS commands from the Version Control option – the latter commands can be used for a less automated approach, such as using Commit Whole Project once the updated document has been saved locally.
+In a similar way, the process of updating design document changes to Version Control is handled by a conventional project save command – Save To Server – which will save edited documents to the local repository.
+Right-click on the project name to access this command, or the full range of available VCS commands from the History & Version Control option.
+The latter commands can be used for a less automated approach, such as using Commit Whole Project once the updated document has been saved locally.

 ► See Working with a Design Repository for more information on working with and managing server-based Version Control repositories.